IRSMsoso/run-notify/README.md

 Anything after run_notify and it's flags is interpreted as the command and it's arguments, for example: `run_notify -s ls -l` is valid.

 Optionally, `run_notify -s <COMMAND>` to shutdown your PC after the command completes.

+## Configuration

+You need to configure the app token and user key for pushover requests.
+Run the program once to generate the config file.